 Patients are still eligible and welcome to participate in the program even if they are not ready to quit using tobacco.
 They can discuss their uncertainty with our staff, who can assist them with identifying motivational issues, setting short and long-term goals as well as strategies for achieving them.

-If a patient is unable to quit using tobacco in the active treatment period of the program, our staff will work with them to discuss extending the treatment period depending on the level of interest and motivation and may also change the medication regimen being used.
+If a patient is unable to quit using tobacco in the active treatment period of the program, our staff will work with them to discuss extending the treatment period depending on the level of interest and motivation for rehabilitation and may also change the medication regimen being used.
 Our patients are our priority and our staff will continue to work with them until they are successful.